engeir/slides/content/2023-01-24-midterm-evaluation-presentation.md

 <!-- .slide: data-background-size="contain" -->
 <!-- .slide: data-transition="fade" -->

+Note:

+... to this.

+(And this when we deconvolve.)

 --

 <!-- .slide: data-background="https://github.com/engeir/hack-md-notes/raw/main/assets/pic/de-verify/v17.png" -->
 <!-- .slide: data-background-size="contain" -->
 <!-- .slide: data-transition="fade" -->

+Note:

+When the forcing events have no width, reconstructing the response function is fine.
+We get some spurious spikes, but the general shape is correct

 --

 <!-- .slide: data-background="https://github.com/engeir/hack-md-notes/raw/main/assets/pic/de-verify/v18.png" -->
 <!-- .slide: data-background-size="contain" -->
 <!-- .slide: data-transition="fade-in slide-out" -->

+Note:

+However, if the forcing events have a decaying tail, reconstructing the response fails.
+It falls to zero immediately, except from a spike on the first index (time = 0).

 ---